A systematic study of single molecule metallocenes with 4d and 3d transition metal atoms: Abstract

 \section{Abstract}

-The realization of spin based devices is one of the most aspiring goals of spintronics research.
-Single molecule magnets are an important class of nanoscale magnetic systems with potential to realize different spintronic devices where each molecule can be used as a fundamental building block for devices.
-In this work, we have systematically investigated metallocenes, a class of single molecule magnets, with 4d and 3d transition metal elements for their electronic and magnetic anisotropic properties, using first-principles density functional theory.
-Among the seven 4d elements studied in this work, the largest anisotropy of about 20 Kelvin is obtained for Mo and Rh with uniaxial anisotropy.
-We found that the anisotropy does not increase with an increasing number of $d$ electrons; rather, it depends strongly on the orbital ordering of the $d$ states of the transition metal.
-Our calculations also show that the anisotropy of Mo-metallocene increases for cationic charge states to 60 Kelvin but with an easy-plane anisotropy.
-For 3d elements, the anisotropy of the molecules is calculated to be less than 10 Kelvin.
-We also have studied the role of ligands on the structural stability of these molecules and have provided a clear guideline to construct an appropriate model of molecules for theoretical studies.
+The realization of spin-based devices remains one of the central goals of spintronics research.
+Single-molecule magnets (SMMs) constitute an important class of nanoscale magnetic systems with significant potential for spintronic applications, where individual molecules can serve as fundamental building blocks of functional devices.
+In this work, we systematically investigate a family of 4d and 3d transition-metal metallocenes using first-principles density functional theory.
+Among the seven 4d metallocenes considered, only Mo and Rh metallocenes undergo Jahn–Teller distortions and exhibit uniaxial anisotropy with energy barriers of approximately 20 K. Similarly, among the 3d metallocenes studied in this work, only Cr and Co metallocenes undergo Jahn–Teller distortions and display uniaxial anisotropy, although with smaller barriers below 10 K. All remaining metallocenes exhibit easy-plane anisotropy.
+We find that the magnetic anisotropy energy does not increase monotonically with the number of d electrons; instead, it is governed primarily by the orbital ordering of the transition-metal d states.
+Our calculations further show that the Jahn–Teller distortion induces transverse anisotropy, leading to zero-field magnetization tunneling across the energy barrier, with the weakest tunneling rate for Mo metallocene.
+For the Mo metallocene, the magnetic anisotropy energy increases to approximately 60 K in cationic charge states, although the magnetic anisotropy changes from uniaxial to easy-plane.
+In this work, we also investigate the influence of ligand size on the structural stability of metallocenes and establish practical guidelines for constructing reliable molecular models for first-principles studies.
+Finally, we also propose that metallocenes with easy-plane anisotropy could serve as magnetic sensing elements, highlighting their potential beyond memory applications.